CatalinPlesu/DRICT/readme.md

 - IDEAS
   - friends or some kind of contacts
   - messaging
-  -  to implement ajax
+  - to implement ajax 20%
   - notifications
   - this time user should be able to upload the image directly || to more links to images
-  - *voice*
+  - _voice_

 ---

 - Things to implement
 - [ ] routes
   - [x] /